whitemerry/phpkin/README.md

 ```

 #### How can i upload logs to Zipkin?
+For SimpleHttpLogger:
+It does eveything for you.

+For FileLogger:
 Use Zipkin's rest API and send traces from zipkin.log.
 How do i do that?
 Cron every 10 minutes, calling action witch sends POST.

 You can read more about Zipkin's API endpoint [here](http://zipkin.io/zipkin-api/#/paths/%252Fspans/post)